 Am I eligible to graduate?

-While August graduation ceremonies have been postponed, eligible students will still graduate.
+While graduation ceremonies have been postponed, eligible students will still graduate.
 The process of identifying and assessing new graduands remains unchanged.
+Find out more about 2020 graduations.

 How is my eligibility to graduate confirmed?